 - Pat dry tofu with paper towels, pressing down to release water.
 Cut into 1 inch cubes.

-- Gently fold in crispy tofu at the very end right before serving.
+- Add “Stir Fry Sauce” and stir to incorporate.
+Gently fold in crispy tofu at the very end right before serving.

 You can make this tofu without the cornstarch.
 This will lighten up the calories.
 The tofu will be less crispy (no crust) but it will still taste good.